 Connected coding education can result in more efficient coding education too.
 Think of those who aren’t so interested in mathematical problem solving but are more keen about handicrafts, music or arts, for example.
 Without showing the different contexts of programming these students wouldn’t get so involved with the subject.
 Diverse coding education includes more people and educates more solvers for a variety of problems too.

-Mehackit Atelier promotes connected coding in the material as well: both teachers and students can learn about creative technology making through music, visual art and electronics programming.
-Try a demo or learn more!
+Mehackit promotes connected coding in the material as well: both teachers and students can learn about creative technology making through music, visual art and electronics programming.
+Try it out for free!

 Projects, Creativity and Social participation